wzulfikar/lifelog/uncategorized/index.md

 # Uncategorized

-Here are things that I wrote. now i edited via Mou app and pushed using github app
+Here are things that I wrote sdf